 How do I

 The best way to

-from this semester.
-Many of the questions on the final
+and test questions from this semester.
+Most of the questions on the final

-and I equally weigh each test's material onto the final.
+and I equally weigh each test's material on the final.

 Please also see